-The MCP3221 uses $V{DD}$ as both power and a reference.
+The MCP3021 uses V{DD} as power and also as a reference.
 In some applications, it may be necessary to use a stable reference to achieve the required accuracy.
-Figure 6-7 shows an example using the MCP1541 as a 4.096V, 2% reference.
+Figure 6-7 shows an example using the MCP1541 as a 4.096V 2% reference.